Changes

 Ron Frost recalls The Square from the 1940's: Duncan Hamilton's premises in Bagshot Square was for many years Mason and Stennets clothes, shoes and haberdashery shop.
 In the square was also the International Stores, where everything was hand served, butter, sugar, flour etc were all wrapped in brown paper and none was lost.
 Then came Barclays Bank and then Chapmans shoe shop.
 Cross Park Street and you came to Greens the Butcher and then Papworths radio and electrical goods.
 Next came the Cinema and then a sweet shop. ref 612.0106

-By the 1970's the butchers was trading as Leonards, then as the Little Butcher and Baker, and is now a café.
-We now have to go the George Arthur in Lightwater to find a proper butcher.
+Peter Summerton recounts that by the 1950's the butchers was trading as Leonards.
+It was still Leonard's in the 1970's and later became the Little Butcher and Baker.
+The premises are now a café.
+We have to go the George Arthur in Lightwater to find a traditional butcher.

 Chapman's closed their Bagshot show shop in 1999, and later also their Camberley branch.